colemickens/blog/content/post/2015-04-02-chromebook-pixel-ls-2015-linux-guide.md

 The Chromebook Pixel (2015) is one of my favorite new toys.
 Another fantastic revision of hardware from Google, and still relatively easy to get Linux on it.
 As it stands, this is easily my favorite hardware for running Linux on.
 That having been said, I've been telling others that I am running GNOME3 happily on my Pixel as a day-to-day machine and they have been asking for details.
 Hopefully this post can serve as an outline of the steps needed!

-Note, all of the credit goes to [tsowell](https://github.com/tsowell/linux-samus) and the [Chromium page on the Chromebook Pixel 2015](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/chromebook-pixel-2015).
+Note, all of the credit goes to [tsowell](https://github.com/tsowell/linux-samus) and [raphael](https://github.com/raphael/linux-4.1-samus) and the [Chromium page on the Chromebook Pixel 2015](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/chromebook-pixel-2015).
 I've just recombined and referenced their work here.

 ## Put the Pixel into Dev Mode